What is Breast Augmentation?

 Exact resultant cup sizes following a patients augmentation are not usually discussed in detail, only that the breasts will fall into a certain range of cup sizes.

-What should I ask the surgeon about my surgery?
+What should I ask the surgeon about my breast augmentation surgery?

 A few appropriate questions patients may ask surgeons are as follows:-

 1) Do you think breast reduction is a good option for me?
 Why?

 2) Am I a suitable patient for the procedure?

 3) How long will my procedure take and are their any complications I should be aware of?

 4) Are their any risks to the operation?

 5) what can I expect after the operation?
 (What will the level of pain and swelling be, for example)